Being positive, present and open

 Amanda, Support Worker at Hand in Hand

 She teaches them how to spot signs of exploitation, what grooming means and ways to stay safe online.
 She also talks them through family planning and how to set goals for the future.
-When asked if she had any tips for parents in these difficult times, she said it’s all about building trust.
+When asked how parents can support children, she says it's all about building trust.

 ‘It’s just simple, basic things - sit and listen to your children.
 That’s all there is to it.
 I see so often that children think their parents don’t have time to them.'